History

 (B) Based on the number of Tiers, a distributed system may be –

-- This architecture consists of two layers/tiers – Client and Server
+- This architecture consists of two layers/tiers – Client and Database Server.

-- For example: Desktop app connected to the database
+- For example, a desktop application connected to the database

 - This architecture consists of three layers/tiers –